RAN Slicing Performance Trade-offs: Timing versus Throughput Requirements: Introduction

 \section{Introduction}

-The fifth generation of mobile networks (5G) is being developed to support three main types of services with widely different and stringent requirements: \gls{embb}, \gls{urllc}, and \gls{mmtc}~\cite{3GPPTR38913}.
-Specifically, \gls{embb} is the direct evolution of the 4G mobile broadband service with higher data rates, along with greater spectral and spatial efficiency. \gls{urllc} services usually involve exchange of small amounts of data, but require latency in the order of a few milliseconds and high reliability guarantees, e.g., a packet loss ratio below $10^{-5}$.
-Finally, \gls{mmtc} services also involve transmissions of small amounts of data per device, but incorporate hundreds or thousands of devices.
-The main challenge here is to design access networking mechanisms that maximize the success probability while maintaining an adequate \emph{timeliness} in data delivery.
+The fifth generation of mobile networks (5G) aims to support three main service categories : \gls{embb}, \gls{urllc}, and \gls{mmtc}~\cite{3GPPTR38913}. \gls{embb} is the direct evolution of the 4G mobile broadband service with higher data rates, along with greater spectral and spatial efficiency.
+Even though \gls{embb} use cases mainly occur in the downlink (e.g., video streaming or file download) novel \gls{embb} use cases in the uplink are quickly gaining relevance.
+These include remote driving and live-video streaming in, for example, tactile internet applications and sport and cultural events. \gls{urllc} services, on the other hand, usually involve exchange of small amounts of data, but require latency in the order of a few milliseconds and high reliability guarantees, e.g., a packet loss ratio below $10^{-5}$.
+Finally, \gls{mmtc} also involve transmissions of small amounts of data per device, but consist of hundreds or thousands of devices in the service area.
+The main challenge in \gls{mmtc} is to design access networking mechanisms that maximize the success probability while maintaining an adequate \emph{timing} in data delivery and resource efficiency.

+The main strategy for service co-existence adopted by 3GPP~\cite{rel15,rel16} is \emph{network slicing}, which refers to the allocation of subsets of the network resources to the active services.
+The idea is to provide performance guarantees by limiting the mutual impact among services and/or service categories ~\cite{rost2017network}.
+Arguably, in the context of the \gls{ran} the most natural form of slicing is \gls{fdma}, which provides a high degree of isolation between services in different frequency bands.
+However, while \gls{fdma} slicing works well for high throughput services that are constantly demanding resources, it yields low utilization for intermittent services that are active only a fraction of the time.
+This motivates the search for alternative slicing schemes that are more suitable for heterogeneous services types.